jawnyawns/hangers/README.md

 ## Having issues?

-If you encounter a problem while playing, please report it to me by [creating an issue](https://github.com/jawnyawns/hangers/issues/).
+If you encounter a problem while playing, please let me know by [creating a bug report](https://github.com/jawnyawns/hangers/issues/new/choose) or messaging me on Instagram: [@jawnyawns](https://www.instagram.com/jawnyawns/).
 I will try to fix the problem ASAP!

-You can also message me on Instagram: [@jawnyawns](https://www.instagram.com/jawnyawns/)

 ## Donations